notquitehere/notquitehere.github.io/_posts/2018-10-23-what-do-you-mean-a-comma-is-an-illegal-format-string-specifier.md

 tags: Java, University
 category: Java
 published: true
+excerpt: "Learning Java at university: life lessons.
+Sometimes it's the silly things that have you stuck for longer than you'd like to admit."
 ---

 Overriding the `toString()` method in Java is (theoretically) a very simple thing to do.
 Most of the tutorials suggest doing basic string concatenation: